newjersey/innovation.nj.gov/content/_impactreport2024/maternity-timeline-tool.md

 menu-title: "Maternity Coverage Timeline Tool"
 title-image:
   image: /assets/images/impact-report/2024/header/maternity.webp
+  alt-text: A man and a woman smiling at a baby in the woman's arms
 figure:
   title: What New Jerseyans See
   url: "/assets/images/impact-report/2024/examples/maternity.webp"
   caption: "The landing page for the Maternity Coverage Timeline Tool that walks workers through the benefits they are eligible for."
   id: maternity-timeline-fig
+  alt-text: The landing page for the Maternity Coverage Timeline Tool
 previous-page:
   title: Reduced the time it takes to apply for Unemployment Insurance from nearly 4 hours to less than 25 minutes
   link: "/impact-report/2024/ui/"